kurtis07-AI/kurtis07-AI/README.md

 - 🌱 I’m currently learning Python

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI specialized programmers

 - 📫 How to reach me ...